U.S. agency moves against Nevada hospital cited for "patient dumping"

 SAN FRANCISCO (Reuters) - Federal authorities have taken disciplinary action against a Las Vegas hospital cited for improperly sending newly released psychiatric patients by bus to neighboring California and other states in a practice called “patient dumping.”

-The Rawson-Neal Psychiatric Hospital was warned it was in violation of Medicare rules governing the discharge of patients and could lose critical funding under the federal healthcare insurance program if it failed to correct the problem.
+The Rawson Neal Psychiatric Hospital was warned that it was in violation of Medicare rules governing the discharge of patients and could lose critical funding under the federal healthcare insurance program if it failed to correct the problem.

 The notice came in a letter on Friday from the Centers for Medicare and Medicaid Services, an agency under the U.S. Health and Human Services Department, to the Southern Nevada Adult Mental Health Services agency, which is licensed to run the hospital for the state.

-The hospital has faced increasing scrutiny since the Sacramento Bee newspaper documented in an investigative series that began last month that Rawson-Neal gave one-way Greyhound Bus tickets to up to 1,500 patients for destinations in California and 46 other states in the past five years.
+The hospital has come under increasing scrutiny since the Sacramento Bee newspaper last month documented that Rawson Neal had given one-way Greyhound Bus tickets to as many as 1,500 patients for destinations in California and 46 other states over the past five years.

 Some of those patients - how many remains the subject of multiple investigations - were put on buses without sufficient food, medicine or plans for housing and continued medical treatment.

-The letter said a March compliance survey, which remains confidential, “reported serious deficiencies” in discharge planning and governance.
-Rawson-Neal has until May 6 to furnish a plan to remedy the problems or face further actions to terminate its Medicare provider agreement, the letter said.
+The letter said that a March compliance survey, which remains confidential, “reported serious deficiencies” in discharge planning and governance.
+Rawson Neal has until May 6 to furnish a plan to remedy the problems or face further actions to terminate its Medicare provider agreement, the letter said.

-Rufus Arther, a Medicaid operations branch chief for Nevada and California, said he was unable to quantify the exact amount of money at stake for Rawson-Neal.
+Rufus Arther, a Medicaid operations branch chief for Nevada and California, said he was unable to quantify the amount of money at stake for Rawson Neal, but said it would account for a “significant” portion of the hospital’s revenue.

-Dr Tracey Green, Nevada’s top state health officer, estimated less than 10 percent of the hospital’s billings come from Medicare and none from Medicaid.
-Most of the hospital’s funding comes from the state, she said.

-“We are 100 percent confident that we will get the plan of corrections implemented and there will be no loss of federal funds,” she said.

-The hospital has tightened discharge policies to ensure patients released to other states have appropriate after-care treatment plans, Green said.
-She also said all psychiatric patients would from now on be chaperoned when the state pays to put them on Greyhound buses, planes or trains.
+Dr. Tracey Green, Nevada’s top state health officer, told Reuters earlier this week that the hospital had tightened its discharge policies to ensure that patients released to other states had appropriate after-care treatment plans in place.
+She also said all psychiatric patients would from now on be chaperoned when put on Greyhound buses.

 The Bee’s expose grew from its story about one particular discharge, that of James Flavy Coy Brown, 48, who was put in a taxi to a Greyhound Bus station with a ticket for a 15-hour ride to Sacramento in February and a three-day supply of pills to treat his schizophrenia, depression and anxiety.